Function (computer programming): Jump to subroutine

-In the IBM System/360, for example, the branch instructions BAL or BALR, designed for procedure calling, would save the return address in a processor register specified in the instruction, by convention register 14.
+The IBM System/360 architecture is an example of saving the return address into a designated register.
+The branch instructions BAL or BALR, designed for procedure calling, would save the return address in a processor register specified in the instruction, by convention register 14.
 To return, the subroutine had only to execute an indirect branch instruction (BR) through that register.
 If the subroutine needed that register for some other purpose (such as calling another subroutine), it would save the register's contents to a private memory location or a register stack.